-London – 30 January 2019 – A new paper drawn from the EDHECinfra /LTIIA Research Chair shows that common risk factors found in numerous asset classes explain the evolution of unlisted infrastructure secondary market prices.
-It also shows that after a long period of prices increases, “peak infra” may already be behind us.
+Common risk factors found in numerous asset classes explain the evolution of unlisted infrastructure secondary market prices.
+That’s the finding of a new paper drawn from the EDHECinfra /LTIIA Research Chair.
+Interestingly, the paper also shows that that, after a long period of prices increases, “peak infra” may already be behind us.

 Unlisted infrastructure prices have increased considerably over the past decade.
 Was it a bubble or a normal phenomenon?
 In a new ground-breaking paper, EDHECinfra shows that systematic risk factors can largely explain the evolution of average prices but also that valuations have shifted to a higher level.